Adopt best practices for each process

 Among the most frequently cited issues in our 2023 study, career management and employee employability are at the top of the list with 69% and 57% respectively.
 Shaping careers that meet talent expectations and business needs is the number one priority.

 PWC has evaluated the mismatch between skills and the French economy at nearly 3 billion dollars.
-How can this employability be upgraded?
+How can this employability be improved?

-1. Renewing responses to the shortage of skills
+1. Renewing the answers to the shortage of skills

-It is clear that the use of recruitment agencies, social networks and programmatic recruitment are reaching their limits.
-In parallel to this shortage, a gap is growing between the approach of skill , which is limited in companies to Jobs & Skills Management, a formal and regulatory framework, and the day-to-day challenges that require greater reactivity.
-The year 2023 will therefore see the advent of pragmatic management of skills and, for the most agile companies, the birth of a new form of organization.
+It’s clear that the use of recruitment agencies, social networks and programmatic recruitment are reaching their limits.
+In parallel to this shortage,a gap is growing between the approach of skill, which remains uncommon in most companies, and the Jobs & Skills Management, a formal and regulatory framework, and the day-to-day challenges that require greater reactivity.
+The year 2023 will therefore see the advent of pragmatic management of skills and, for the most agile companies, the birth of a new organizational structure.

-What organizational principles are used by the most successful companies?
+What organizational principles do the most successful companies use?

-• Roles or professions are progressively disappearing before the aggregation of skills to carry out the company's activity.
+• Fixed roles or jobs are progressively disappearing to the leave the floor to the aggregation of skills to carry out the company's activity.

-• Skills and potential take preced ence over experience and qualifications in the allocation of resources that have become volatile.
+• Skills and potential take precedence over experience and qualifications to allocate resources that have become volatile.

 As is often the case in HR, leadership support, budget and challenging habits will be key to initiating the necessary changes.